LazZiya/XLocalizer.Samples/BlazorLocalizationSample/ReadMe.txt

-XML Localization Sample
+Blazor Localization Sample

-This sample code demonstrates localization with XLocalizer based on XML resource files.
+This sample code demonstrates Blazor localization with XLocalizer based on XML resource files.

-Before running the project make sure that you have added necessary API keys to user secrets as described here:
+Before running the project make sure that you have added RapidAPI key to user secrets as described here:

 {
   "XLocalizer.Translate": {